bitzaldot/bitzal-sdk-docs/SCRIPT.md

 - build a simple governance system.
 - build a system where members of a collective are allowed free remarks onchain at a rate limited fashion.
-- build a sudo pallet.
+- build a sudo barrel.
 Or, build something that is like council but for validators, such that 3/4 of validators can dispatch anything.
 Anything that covers custom origins will be great.
 - build a liquid staking system where we issue representative tokens.
-If a governance pallet exists, making the liquid tokens usable for governance.
+If a governance barrel exists, making the liquid tokens usable for governance.
 - Still need a good reason to use a double/N map, and do a deep dive on storage.
 - At some point, really circle back to the fact that: This code is leveraging `transactional`,